-Ariel Foxman’s editorship of InStyle has seen it become the fashion magazine with the largest circulation in the United States, with a readership of over 10.9 million.
-Foxman oversees the US edition of InStyle, as well as 16 international editions and the magazine’s online presence.
+Ariel Foxman’s editorship of InStyle saw it become the fashion magazine with the largest circulation in the United States, with a readership of over 15.8 million.
+Until his departure in 2016, Foxman oversaw the US edition of InStyle, as well as 16 international editions and the magazine’s online presence.

-Ariel Foxman was appointed managing editor of InStyle in 2008.
-Immediately prior to his appointment, he acted as an editor-at-large for Time Inc. Foxman has written for The New York Times, Fortune, Wired, Details, Out and O at Home.
-In addition to his editorial work, Foxman is a judge on Lifetime’s Project Accessory, a Project Runway spin-off.
+Ariel Foxman was appointed managing editor of InStyle in 2008, before which he had been editor-at-large for Time Inc. Foxman has written for The New York Times, Fortune, Wired, Details, Out and O at Home.
+In addition to his editorial work, Foxman was a judge on Lifetime’s Project Accessory, a Project Runway spin-off.
 In 2009, Forbes named Foxman one of the most powerful fashion editors in the world.

 Speaking when Foxman was appointed managing editor of InStyle, Martha Nelson said, "He is the smartest kid in the class, he is very energetic, super-creative and excited.
 All the qualities I liked about him when he was 25 years old still exist."